Ashishqa/APIAutomationCodeCeptJS/README.md

 # Steps to run at your system:

-Clone the repository using "git clone "
+Clone the repository using "git clone" https://github.com/Ashishqa/APIAutomationCodeCeptJS.git

 Open project in visual studio code then enter “npm install" command in terminal